vb-consulting/Norm.net/Documentation/reference/options.md

 });
 ```

+---

 ### KeepOriginalNames

-- By default, mapping by name mechanism - supports the **snake-case naming** convention.
+- By default, the mapping by name mechanism implemented in this library supports the **snake-case naming** convention.

 - This is achieved by automatically removing certain characters from database field names like `_` and `@`.